hotschedules/slate/source/includes/POS/getting-started.md

 ![Configuration](/images/postmanbody.png?raw=true)

-The configuration will enable you to pass in your bearer token and my namespace, and do a **PUT** to [https://files.hotschedules.io/files/raw/store_id/filename] (https://files.hotschedules.io/files/raw/store_id/filename)
+The configuration will enable you to pass in your bearer token and namespace, and do a **PUT** to [https://files.hotschedules.io/files/raw/store_id/filename] (https://files.hotschedules.io/files/raw/store_id/filename)

 You'll be passing in a .zip file that contains your data, and attach the zip as part of the body.
 Postman will show a success message.